openedx/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 see :ref:`Strings with JSON` for how to resolve this situation.

 In general, the JavaScript code inside a Mako template file should be succinct, simply providing a bridge to a JavaScript file.
-For best practices for any JavaScript code outside of the Mako expressions, see :ref:`Safe JavaScript Files`.
+For legacy code with more complicated JavaScript code, you'll need to additionally follow the best practices documented for :ref:`Safe JavaScript Files`.

 URL Context in Mako